shangmisunmi/SunmiPrinterDemo/README.md

 Instruction
 ----------
-* Project contains four demos, and be careful to use them in accordance with the corresponding machine model
+* Project contains five demos, and be careful to use them in accordance with the corresponding machine model
-* The main difference among them is the aidl files, you can find them from : http://ota.cdn.sunmi.com/DOC/resource/re_cn/AIDL.rar
+* The main difference among them is the aidl files, you can find them at : http://ota.cdn.sunmi.com/DOC/resource/re_cn/AIDL.rar
 * How to import?

     Convert to project in the Android Studio, and build  a Aidl folder under the "src/main" file